llvm/clangd-www/design/compile-commands.md

   Without this, the standard library again will not be found.
 - `-fsyntax-only` is added because we're just parsing, not compiling.
-- `-resource-dir=...` is added, because built-in headers like `<stddef.h>` must be the ones installed with clangd
+- `-resource-dir=...` is added, because built-in headers like `<stddef.h>` must be the ones installed with clangd.
-- certain unsupported flags like `-plugin` are dropped
+- certain unsupported flags like `-plugin` are dropped.

 ### Query-driver